-Option #4 above may be unacceptable in all but rural districts.
-Option #1 simply entails installing pinwheels or other devices around garden areas to frighten groundhogs away (groundhogs are timid, and the motion will bother them).
-In relation to this strategy, I should make note of a preventive measure you can take.
-In order to reduce the chances of having to deal with groundhogs, deprive them of areas that have tall grass, tall weeds such as Japanese knotweed (which is pictured above when it is just starting out; it gets much bigger) or brush piles; these will only serve as hideouts for groundhogs, from which they can launch attacks upon your garden.
-Timid animals such as groundhogs may never take up residence near your garden in the first place, if sufficient cover is lacking.
+Tossing gas cartridges may be unacceptable in all but rural districts.
+Using motion devices simply entails installing pinwheels or other devices around garden areas to frighten groundhogs away (groundhogs are timid, and the motion will bother them).
+In addition to these strategies, there is a preventive measure you can take: In order to reduce the chances of having to deal with groundhogs, deprive them of areas that have tall grass, tall weeds such as Japanese knotweed, or brush piles; these will only serve as hideouts for groundhogs, from which they can launch attacks upon your garden.
+Timid animals such as groundhogs may never take up residence near your garden in the first place if sufficient cover is lacking.

 Repellent Smells or Tastes

 Epsom salts can be sprinkled on the vegetation and fruits of your garden plants to render them foul-tasting to groundhogs.

 The good news about this strategy is that Epsom salts will also help some of your garden plants to grow better.
 But the bad news is that rain will wash off the Epsom salts, meaning that you will need to make repeated applications.
 Another strategy that suffers from the same drawback is discouraging groundhogs with foul-smelling agents such as ammonia.
 Ammonia-soaked rags can be strewn along the perimeter of your garden, forming a stinky barrier to repel groundhogs.
 But even ammonia's smell fades eventually and a re-application will be necessary.